gren-bean/advent_of_code/README.md

     - Given the above, a DFS search solves the problem.
 The solution is the final count for the starting node.
     - This only works because the graph is a Directed Acyclic Graph (DAG).
 - **Day 11**
   - Part1: This reminds me of *Conway's Game of Life* (ref[10]) with it's simple rules and evolving grid.
+Solved via a modular implementation.
+Converting the cells from characters to integers simplified implementation {0:Empty cell, 1:Occupied Cell, -1:Ground/Static cell}.

 ## References
 [1] https://stackoverflow.com/questions/41535571/how-to-explain-the-str-maketrans-function-in-python-3-6/41536036